 The fifth EFIS on Tour Symposium took place this past February, again hosted by a national society with which an EFIS Board had never convened: the Bulgarian Society for Immunology (BuSI).
 Organised by BuSI Co-President Andrey Tchorbanov (Bulgarian Academy of Sciences), the symposium was held c/o the Medical University of Sofia and featured talks by BuSI Co-President Maria Nikolova ("T regulatory cells in chronic HIV infection: guilty or not guilty"), and BuSI members Snezhina Mihailova ("T cell dysregulation and signalling in primary immune deficiencies") and Dobroslav Kyurkchiev ("Indirect immunosuppression realized by mesenchymal stem cells").
 Representing EFIS on this occasion were Andreas Radbruch ("Maintenance of immunological memory - cycling and circulating versus resting and resident memory cells"), Winfried Pickl ("Genetic restriction of antigen-presentation dictates allergic sensitization and disease"), Pablo Engel ("Immunoglobulin superfamily genes captured by viruses for immune evasion") and René van Lier ("Regulation of tissue-resident T cells").
 The complete program can be downloaded here.

-The most recent stop of the EFIS on Tour Symposium saw the EFIS Board travelling to visit a national society with which it has never met: the Estonian Society for Immunology and Allergology (EIAS).
+The sixth EFIS on Tour Symposium saw the EFIS Board travelling to visit a national society with which it has never met: the Estonian Society for Immunology and Allergology (EIAS).
 Scheduled for June 1st, 2018 c/o the Technical University of Tallinn, the nearly full day symposium, featured talks by prominent EIAS representatives, including EIAS President Kai Kisand, together with Pärt Peterson, Raivo Uibo and others (most of whom made the effort to travel from the principal immunology research community in Tartu, 2 ½ hours away), as well as by Francesco Annunziato, Chair of the EJI Executive Committee.
 For the full program, click here.